What is matched betting?

 Starting capital needed£200–£500 (returned)

-The tools you need
+The tools you need for matched betting

 Doing matched betting manually is possible but error-prone.
 Dedicated software calculates exactly how much to stake on each bet to lock in a profit.
 The two most popular UK platforms are: